nhsconnect/gpconnect/pages/foundations/foundations_release_notes.md

 #### 1.0.0-rc.4

-{% include important.html content="Release 1.0.0-rc.4 contains a change of FHIR version from DSTU2 to STU3 as the base fhir for the GP Connect API Capbility." %}
+{% include important.html content="Release 1.0.0-rc.4 contains a change of FHIR version from DSTU2 to STU3 as the base fhir version for the GP Connect API Capbility." %}

 - [Get the FHIR CapabilityStatement](foundations_use_case_get_the_fhir_capability_statement.html) - Conformance statment page has been updated to reflect the change in STU3 to a CapabilityStatement resource.
 - [Foundation Resources](datalibraryfoundation.html) - Updated the resources to be the new GP Connect profiled STU3 resources.